crustio/crust-home/README.md

-## Crust Network, Web3.0 Storage for the Metaverse
+## Complete Your Web3 Journey With Decentralized Storage

 ```bash
 # install dependencies